Lokathor/gba-from-scratch/book_src/ex3.md

 * obj3.attr2
 * affine0.d

-And so on, so that spread among the 128 object attribute entries there's also 32 affine entries.
+And then that pattern repeats 32 times.
-It's a little strange.
+It's a little strange, but the hardware does what it does.
-It's just... how it works.

-Once again we'll use a `VolSeries` to model this.
+We can use use several `VolSeries` declarations to model this.

 ```rust
 // in lib.rs